Chaitalykundu/Web-Development/06-REACT/Theory/02-Components/03-Nested-components.md

 # Nesting

 Components are regular JavaScript functions, so you can keep multiple components in the same file.
+If any component is used inside another component then it is called nesting.

+&nbsp;

+<u>***Parent component***</u>: The component in which we nest another component is called parent component.

+<u>***Child component***</u>: The component which is  nested in parent component is called child component.

 &nbsp;